hlacontainers/vtmak-rtiexec/README.md

 REPOSITORY=hlacontainers/

 # VTMaK version
-VTMAK_VERSION=skeleton
+VTMAK_VERSION=4.5

 # X DISPLAY for the RTI Exec (required when using the RTI Assistant)
 DISPLAY=xserver:0

-# Host installation directory of the VTMaK RTI (TAILOR THIS TO YOUR OWN ENVIRONMENT)
-# For example:
-# - on Linux: VTMAK_RTI_HOME=/usr/local/makRti4.5
-# - on Windows: VTMAK_RTI_HOME=C:\MAK\makRti4.5
-VTMAK_RTI_HOME=/usr/local/makRti4.5
 ````

-The environment file should be used to tailor the composition to the local infrastructure, such as the address of the X Server, or the installation directory of the VTMaK RTI,
+The environment file should be used to tailor the composition to the local infrastructure, such as the address of the X Server.

 Port 4000 is the default port on which the RTI Executive listens and port 5000 is the default port on which the Forwarder listens for connection requests from a Local RTI Component (LRC).

 By default the RTI Assistant is enabled.
 Therefore an X Display is required.

-Also note the text about the Qt files under `${VTMAK_RTI_HOME}/lib/gui`.
-The Qt files shipped with the RTI do work in the container image.
-As work-around the Qt files must be removed in order to force the RTI Executive to use the latest Qt version that is installed in the container image.
-More information can be found in the build instructions and Dockerfile.

 ## Container synopsis